 3. Achieving Better Visibility with a Unified Security View

 Better campus visibility starts with a unified view.
-Voted safest college campus in United States, Brigham Young University (BYU) knows this well.
-Operators monitor video surveillance, access control, automatic license plate recognition systems and police radios with built-in GPS all from a map of the campus.
+Voted safest college campus in the United States, Brigham Young University (BYU) knows this well.
+Operators monitor video surveillance, access control, automatic license plate recognition systems, and police radios with built-in GPS all from a map of the campus.

 Steve Goodman, Technology Architect and Manager of the Communications Center for BYU's chartered police department said, “With Security Center, we are expanding our platform in a way that our operators will have everything they need at their fingertips to ensure the fastest and safest response to any emergency on campus.”
 Read the full story.

 Security and Higher Learning – Finding the Balance

 Finding this balance between securing buildings and keeping an open-campus feel is not easy, but the right solutions can help.
 Advanced access control technology can give campus security teams more control over their environment.
 This ultimately helps students and staff feel safe as they move from classrooms to dorms and cafeterias on campus.